ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 # Managing network interfaces for Bare Metal Servers on VPC (Beta)
 {: #managing-nic-for-bare-metal-servers}

 After you create a bare metal server, you can add new network interfaces or edit existing network interfaces.
 When you edit a network interface, you can change its name, associate or unassociate a floating IP address, or access the security group that is associated with an interface.
-For more information about the networking features of Bare Metal Server for VPC, see [Network of Bare Metal Server for VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).
+For more information about the networking features of Bare Metal Server for VPC, see [Networking overview for Bare Metal Servers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).
 {: shortdesc}

 Bare metal servers on VPC is a Beta feature that requires special approval.
 Contact your IBM Sales representative if you're interested in getting access.